AnaHill/academic-portfolio/README.md

 <!-- ############# -->
 # Projects
+## Coeboc
+CoEBOC, '_Centre of Excellence in Body on-Chip Research_' is Academy of Finland funded project for the years 2018-2025.
+[1] The ultimate goal of CoEBoC is to revolutionize healthcare by developing and applying body on-chip (BoC) technology and enable more accurate and efficient drug testing, as well as by discovering new tools for diagnosing and treating diseases at the cellular level.

+CoEBoC brought together six research groups from Tampere University: microsystems and microfluidics, biomaterials, adult stem cell research, cardiac and neural cell cultures, and computational biophysics and imaging.

+**Role**: Postdoctoral Researcher in professor Pasi Kallio's team [2], my main tasks were analyzing cell culture data, numerical simulations (FEM), leading a group that developed a novel "body-on-chip" platform for vascularized 3D cell co-cultures [3], and designing control systems [4].
+TODO: linkki vascu

+**Keywords**: microsystems, microfluidics, fem, data analysis, control engineering, iPS, adult stem cells, cardiomyocyte, neuron, imaging

+**References**
+1. CoEBoC, Centre of Excellence in Body on-Chip Research, https://research.tuni.fi/coeboc/
+2. Micro- and Nanosystems Research Group, https://research.tuni.fi/mst/
+3. Yrjänäinen et al. (2024) https://doi.org/10.1038/s41598-024-74493-3
+4. Mäki et al. (2024) https://doi.org/10.1109/TASE.2023.3309668

+## HS: Human Spare Parts, 2011-2019
+In this multidisciplinary, research-oriented Business Finland (former TEKES) Human Spare Parts - project between Tampere Universities, the goal was to develop stem cell-based advanced in vitro models and solutions for cardiac, neural, bone, and adipose diseases and traumas.
+It combined tens of experts from different research fields, such as microsystems, stem cells, biomaterials, and biomedical engineering, and produced several leading edge in vitro models and solutions.

+Role: Doctoral Researcher in professor Pasi Kallio's team, I was responsible for simulate and developed novel control solutions for in vitro cell culture environments.
+[1]

+Industry & data: research, analytical
+Keywords: microsystems, microfluidics, iPS, adult stem cells, biomaterials, biomedical engineering

+Reference:
+1. Doctoral dissertation (2018), titled 'Modeling and Control of Microscale Cell Culture Environments' is available in https://urn.fi/URN:ISBN:978-952-15-4174-2

 ## DatAnalyzer: The correct way to analyze FP signals
 Codes and scientific paper freely available